TariqZJawad/-Donation-Integrity-Investigation-Program-DIIP-/README.md

 *   **Cloud Hosting Constraints:** Encountered "403 Forbidden" errors when attempting to host Superset via Docker on platforms like Preset and Hugging Face.
 Shifted to a robust, Code-First Reproducible approach instead of a live server.
 *   **Geospatial Complexity:** Handled thousands of incomplete geographic coordinates (Lat/Lon) and filtered them using PostgreSQL to render an accurate Deck.gl spatial map.
 *   **API Timeouts:** Faced unstable responses from the World Bank API, which was mitigated by engineering a robust retry mechanism and extended timeouts in Python.
+## ⚠️ Known Limitations & Data Caveats

+While reviewing the pipeline, I identified two data-quality issues worth disclosing transparently rather than hiding:

+- **Commitments/Disbursements aggregation:** The query behind the headline "$6.22B Commitments vs. $1.23M Disbursements" figure uses `SUM(DISTINCT total_commitments)` / `SUM(DISTINCT total_disbursements)`.
+Using `DISTINCT` here can silently drop legitimate rows that happen to share the same amount, which may understate the true totals on both sides.
+The reported gap should be treated as directionally indicative rather than a precise figure until this is corrected.
+- **Transaction–location join:** `transactions` are joined to `raw_locations` on `project_id` alone, without also matching on `project_location_id`.
+For projects with multiple recorded locations, this can associate a transaction with more than one site, which may inflate the geographic **dispersion** sub-score in the risk engine for some projects.

+Both issues are on the roadmap to fix; they don't invalidate the overall pipeline or approach, but the exact magnitude of the reported financial gap and dispersion scores should be interpreted with this in mind.
 ---

 ## 🌟 Features & Strengths